suzantaha/suzantaha.github.io/README.md

 This is a page where I'll share some information about myself and the work I am doing in BioInformatics.
 So far, I've done some work to analyza data on penguins, and I've also done some work on food consumption and carbon dioxide emissions.

+## Work With Penguins
+I started learning how touse R by working with the Palmer Penguins data set.
+We ran an analysis using a small subset of 44 penguins.
+If you are interested, you can see my analysis [here](https://github.com/suzantaha/BioStatisticsAnalysis/PalmerPenguins_Initial.html).